 Can you save money with SSE?
 See how its prices compare with your current deal – use Which?
-Switch to find you the cheapest gas and electricity.
+Switch to compare gas and electricity prices.

-The table below shows the breakdown of its score from our latest survey.
+The graphic below shows the breakdown of SSE’s score from our latest survey.

 Besides our customer satisfaction survey, we investigate how long it takes suppliers to pick up the phone in customer services and whether you can get a good energy deal.
 Scroll down to find out how SSE compares with its rivals.

 Find out how SSE compares with other energy companies – see the full results of the best and worst energy companies.